TomasBeuzen/binderhub-aws-docs/binderhub_AWS_DOCKERHUB.md

 ## 1. Create an EC2 Instance <a name="1"></a>

->For those in the University of British Columbia Master of Data Science program, I've created an AMI called "binderhub" which you can create an instance from and jump to Step 2.

-I used a t2.micro AWS EC2 instance to help set-up and manage my BinderHub but you could do this locally too.
+I used a t2.micro AWS EC2 instance to help set-up and manage my BinderHub (but you could do this locally too if you wanted).
 Follow the steps below to create an instace:

 - Log in to the [AWS console](https://aws.amazon.com/) and go to the EC2 service.
 - Make sure you're in your desired region (Canada: `ca-central-1` for me) and click "Instances" in the dashboard.
-- Click "Launch Instance" and select the "Ubuntu Server 18.04 LTS (HVM), SSD Volume Type" AMI.
+- Click "Launch Instance" and select a suitable AMI (I choose the "Ubuntu Server 18.04 LTS (HVM), SSD Volume Type").
 - In Step 2 (choose an instance type), Step 3 (configure instance) and Step 4 (add storage) leave the defaults.
 - Add tags in Step 5 if you wish.
 - In Step 6 choose "Create a new security group" and add the following rules: